Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-I am confident that my qualifications and work experience make me a suitable candidate for this role.
-I would like the chance to speak with you further about my potential contributions for your group.
+I believe my credentials and experience make me an suitable candidate for this role.
+I would appreciate the opportunity to discuss further with you about my potential contributions in your organisation.

 Sincerely,